December 25, 2019

 There are no secrets to success in sales, and in fact, there are many different successful approaches to sales.
-With that said, there are certainly a group of behaviors that most successful salespeople have in common.
+With that said, there are certainly a group of behaviours that most successful salespeople have in common.
 The sales manager I referenced earlier, also introduced me to BAT.
-This is a methodology that breaks down salespeople into behaviors, attitude, and techniques.
+This is a methodology that breaks down salespeople into behaviours, attitude, and techniques.

-He’d often say, “It’s your job to consistently bring the right attitude and behaviors, and it is my job to teach you the techniques.”
+He’d often say, “It’s your job to consistently bring the right attitude and behaviours, and it is my job to teach you the techniques.”

-In my experience, it’s the behaviors that make the difference between succeeding and failing in sales.
-Behaviors are monitored and tracked through key performance indicators (KPI’s) on a daily basis.
-Most organizations have evaluated the activities you need to do to be successful and they are reflected in these KPI’s.
+In my experience, it’s the behaviours that make the difference between succeeding and failing in sales.
+Behaviours are monitored and tracked through key performance indicators (KPI’s) on a daily basis.
+Most organisations have evaluated the activities you need to do to be successful and they are reflected in these KPI’s.
 What you will find though, it’s very easy to appear busy in sales without actually being productive.

 A successful salesperson is very protective of their time as they know it’s an invaluable asset.
-Every behavior and action should be done with the end goal in mind.
+Every behaviours and action should be done with the end goal in mind.

 The spirit of this is good, but it can be easily manipulated.
 You can call and find out that a prospect is not in the market currently.
 But maybe they indicate that they mar be in the market in the distant future.
 This prospect is in a talkative mood, so you oblige and milk the clock to hit that quality call.
 This call did nothing for your book of business, but you can check off a KPI.

 Another action that can be manipulated so a salesperson looks busy is with lead generation.
 Despite its importance, some salespeople just want to look busy, so they just dump leads of any kind into their pipeline to keep their manager happy for the day.
 In fact, real quality lead generation takes time, and for this reason a lot of organisations are turning to lead generation services so their salespeople can just focus on selling.